- Prison Law – Adjudication Hearings and Parole Board Hearings

 R v EK & LB (2015) – Snaresbrook Crown Court

-Prosecution counsel in GBH case where the victim’s hand was almost completely severed by the defendants, who armed with a “Rambo style” machete, attacked him outside a youth club following an argument on face book.
+Prosecution Counsel in inflicting GBH with intent case, where the victim’s hand was almost completely severed by the defendants, who armed with a “Rambo style” machete,attackedhimoutsideayouthclubfollowinganargument that had taken placeover“face book”.

 R v AJ & MM (2015) – Wood Green Crown Court

-Prosecution Counsel in case where the defendants charged with aggravated burglary, GBH, ABH, offensive weapon and firearms offences had broken into a residential address with firearms and knives demanding for money.
+Prosecution Counsel in case where the defendants charged with Aggravated Burglary, GBH, ABH, Possession of offensive weapons and firearms offences had broken into a residential address, armed with firearms and knives demanding for money.
 The father of the household and the youngest son were both seriously assaulted.

 Operation Capone (2014) – Blackfriars Crown Court

-Prosecution Counsel in case involving 14 defendants, who between them faced 69 counts of class A drug supply related offences arising from an undercover police operation.
+Prosecution Counsel in case involving 14 defendants, who between them faced a total of 69 counts supplying/being concerned in the supply of class A drugs arising from an undercover police test purchase operation.

 R v JO – (2014) – Central Criminal Court

 Prosecution Counsel in case where the defendant charged with possession with intent to supply class A drugs, supplied high purity drugs to order under the guise of a legitimate business.
-He set up a company meant to organise private parties and claimed that coded text messages placing orders for “vintage” and “champagne” related to the drinks required by his clients.
+He set up a company that supposedly organised private parties and he claimed that drug related coded messages retrieved from his phone placing orders for “vintage” and “champagne” related to the drinks required by his clients for their parties.

 Prosecuted knifepoint robbery of 15-year-old schoolboy using mainly Hearsay evidence as the victim was too fearful to give evidence.